KarelianBear/karelianbear.github.io/about.markdown

 or

-🎨Partake in red-teaming/pentesting with a team that utilizes social engineering But of course, 5 years from now, I might not even end up in cybersecurity, it's hard to foresee where one will end up in IT, so who knows?
+🎨Partake in red-teaming/pentesting with a team that utilizes social engineering

+But of course, 5 years from now, I might end up somewhere entirely different than where I foresee myself, it's hard to foresee where one will end up in IT, so who knows?